Bad Stress vs. Good Stress: How to Know the Difference

 - Distress: This is the stress that wears you out, leaves you jittery, and can wreck your health, according to a study on the impact of major life events, published in the Malaysian Journal of Medical Sciences.
 The researchers report that distress leads to overreaction, confusion, poor concentration, performance anxiety, and diminished performance.

-Both elicit feelings of excitability and nervousness, explains therapist Marion Plessner Rodrigue, MS, LMHC, NCC, and both result in our bodies’ release of hormones such as adrenaline and cortisol, resulting in certain telltale physical sensations—including butterflies in the stomach, racing heart, and sweaty palms.
+Both elicit feelings of excitability and nervousness, explains therapist Marion Plessner Rodrigue, and both result in our bodies’ release of hormones such as adrenaline and cortisol, resulting in certain telltale physical sensations—including butterflies in the stomach, racing heart, and sweaty palms.
 Ultimately, what distinguishes one type from the other is how you feel about the experience.
 If you can say yes to the following questions, you’re dealing with good stress.
 If you can’t, it’s time to start looking at these 37 expert-recommended stress busters.

 Can you handle the challenge?